 Graduate students in the McKetta Department of Chemical Engineering are educated to tackle complex issues through classroom, lab, and real-world training.

-All students complete a minimum of 18 hours of coursework, serve two semesters as a Teaching Assistant (TA), and present their work as part of a seminar series during their 3rd year.
+All students complete a minimum of 18 hours of coursework, serve two semesters as a Teaching Assistant (TA).
 They must write a preliminary research proposal and pass an oral exam before advancing to candidacy.
 Finally, all students submit dissertations and pass final oral examinations to complete the program.
 All of these requirements are designed to prepare students for careers in academia or industry, while allowing ample flexibility and time to focus on research.

 Requirements in a nutshell